-- 11.10 Hamlet commercial uses should be small scale businesses and services that serve the residents of the hamlet and plan area. - 11.11 The hamlet commercial area shall provide a range of local services that support the hamlet of Conrich and contribute to an attractive pedestrian environment and meeting places for residents. - 11.12 While the majority of local area commercial shall be located within the Community Core, other local neighbourhood commercial development may be allowed within the hamlet and Phase 2 Residential neighbourhoods.
+- 10.10 Hamlet commercial uses should be small scale businesses and services that serve the residents of the hamlet and plan area. - 10.11 The hamlet commercial area shall provide a range of local services that support the hamlet of Conrich and contribute to an attractive pedestrian environment and meeting places for residents. - 10.12 While the majority of local area commercial shall should be located within the hamlet core, other local neighbourhood commercial development may be allowed within the hamlet's neighbourhoods.